Twisted K-theory, K-homology and bivariant Chern-Connes type character of some infinite dimensional spaces: Twisted -homology via separable -algebras

+\begin{rem} One actually needs to also assume that $F(\Hom_\cU(\fT(A),\fT(A)))=\{0\}$ for all $A\in\cU$ in the above assertion; this will be automatically satisfied in our applications below. \end{rem}

-\begin{rem} If $\cU$ is the category of $C^*$-algebras (resp. $\sC$-algebras) and $\fC$ consists of all $C^*$-algebra (resp. $\sC$-algebra) extensions (admitting a completely positive contractive linear section), then the property $(E3)$ above can be relaxed to
+\begin{rem} If $\cU$ is the category of (separable) $C^*$-algebras (resp. $\sC$-algebras) and $\fC$ consists of all (separable) $C^*$-algebra (resp. $\sC$-algebra) extensions, admitting a completely positive contractive linear section, then the property $(E3)$ above can be relaxed to

 \begin{itemize} \item $(E3')$ for any extension $0\map I\map A\map B\map 0$ in $\fC$, and any $D\in\cU$, the sequences $F(D,I)\map F(D,A)\map F(D,B)$ and $F(B,D)\map F(A,D)\map F(I,D)$ are exact. \end{itemize} This is because standard arguments from the theory of operator algebras, which also works for $\sC$-algebras (see, for instance, Corollary 2.5. of \cite{PhiRepK}), enable us to extend the short exact sequence $F(D,I)\map F(D,A)\map F(D,B)$ to a long exact sequence (using $(E1)$)